King-Forge/King-Forge/README.md

 Before transitioning into software development, I spent two decades leading large-scale operational programs in the U.S. Air Force, including modernization of data and analytics systems used to support global operations.

 My work frequently focused on replacing manual reporting and subjective analysis with **data-driven decision systems and automation tools**.

+Earlier this year I completed the IBM Full-Stack Software Developer Professional Certificate and a Full-stack application capstone project

 ---